 - Support from a recognized historical organization speaking to the accuracy of the work

-- Anything further the Woodneath Press deems necessary to assist in the publishing decision.
+- Anything further Woodneath Press deems necessary to assist in the publishing decision

-Woodneath Press will receive submissions in one of three ways (listed below).
+Woodneath Press will receive submissions from one of three sources (listed below).
 In the case of multiple submissions, preference will be given in the following order:

 - In conjunction with a partner organization

-The Woodneath Press will accept submissions on a quarterly basis.
-Final decisions will be made and authors notified no later than two months following:
+Woodneath Press will accept submissions on a quarterly basis.
+Final decisions will be made, and authors notified no later than two months following: